showlab/WorldGUI/README.md

 ## ❤ Acknowledgement
-- Special thanks to [Difei Gao](https://scholar.google.com/citations?user=No9OsocAAAAJ&hl=en) for him hard work of the devleoping the codebase for GUI-Thinker.
+- Special thanks to [Difei Gao](https://scholar.google.com/citations?user=No9OsocAAAAJ&hl=en) for him hard work on devleoping the codebase.

 - We express our great thanks to Kaiming Yang, Mingyi Yan, Wendi Yu for their hard work for data ananotation and baseline testing.